bfopengradient/NLP_classify_conduct_risk_related_communications/README.md

 In this test classes are deliberately balanced.
 Tokenizers are trained on as much data as is available in the test.
 This will aid the models ahead of classification task but not reflect the real world possibility of out-of-vocab words being shown to the models during testing.
 F1 scores are compared and the goal is to find the most efficient, least complex and least computationally expensive model.

-Not included in the notebook are tests using novelty detection algorithms.
+Footnote:
+No novelty detection algorithms.
+No pretained vectors imported.
+Balanced classes.
+Shallow nets.
+Left-to-right LSTM's.